The-Knights-of-Ni/5206-docs/software.rst

 :math:`p(x, y)=K_a a(x, y) + K_v v(x, y)`

 Where

-* :math:`p(x, y)` is the motor power at location (x, y)
+:math:`p(x, y)` is the motor power at location (x, y)

-* :math:`K_a` is a calibrated constant.
+:math:`K_a` is a calibrated constant.

-* :math:`K_v` is a calibrated constant.
+:math:`K_v` is a calibrated constant.

-* :math:`v(x, y)` is the velocity at location (x, y).
+:math:`v(x, y)` is the velocity at location (x, y).

-* :math:`a(x, y)` is the acceleration at location (x, y).
+:math:`a(x, y)` is the acceleration at location (x, y).

 Feedforward gives a faster response than PID when correcting for errors because it doesn't require two iterations to make a desicion.
 However it does require predefined paths to follow for velocity and acceleration.
 A common implementation splines (roadrunner uses quintic splines) applied on vector field, which turn the spline into numerical values for velocity and acceleration, while also providing error correction.

+.. _move_vector:

 Move Vector
 ____________